geoffmunn/utility-scripts/README.md

  By running these on your own computer, you get direct access to the Luna Classic chain.
 You don't need to rely on 3rd party software like the Terra Station app, browser extension wallets, or centralised exchanges.

  You can also be sure you're getting the correct prices and fees.
 You can edit the script to behave differently if you want to.
+For example, Osmosis swaps use a much lower fee than what you'd use by default on Osmosis Zone.

  ## Requirements